 Con: Lacking style and bulky

 KA-BAR is another company that has been producing quality knives for over 100 years.
 Notably, it is currently carried by all members of the U.S. Military.
 While the BK-22 Companion Fixed Blade Knife isn’t much to look at, it is as sturdy as knives come.
-It can be used for a number of rugged purposes without showing signs of corrosion.
+It can be used for some rugged purposes without showing signs of corrosion.
 The blade features a black coating with a Cro-Van steel blade that resists breakage and corrosion.
 It also features a full tang and Grivory handle.
 These features lend themselves to the knife’s indestructible feel.
 The handle has a lanyard hole, but the knife also comes with a polyester sheath.
-This military grade knife tops a lot of people’s best fixed blade knives list.
+This military grade knife tops a lot of people’s best-fixed blade knives list.

 Con: Prone to fractures

-Schrade knives are manufactured by BTI Tool LLC, who are a licensed producer of Smith & Wesson products.
+Schrade knives are manufactured by BTI Tool LLC, who is a licensed producer of Smith & Wesson products.
 Their SCHF14 Full Tang Drop Point Fixed Blade with G-10 Handle is a 7.9 inched fixed blade knife.
 It features a stone washed stainless steel blade with slight jimping on the top.
 The black handle is chiseled for a high-friction hold.
 For carrying, the handle has a lanyard hole.
 However, the Kydex brand sheath with belt loops is also a viable option.
 The utilitarian grip and rugged shape of this knife make it ideal for hunting and camping enthusiasts.

 Columbia River Knife and Tool 2388 Folts S.P.E.W Fixed Blade Razor Edge Knife